vemv/claude-code/README.md

 - `claude-code` (`C-c c c`) - Start Claude.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
 - `claude-code-continue` (`C-c c C`) - Start Claude and continue the previous conversation.
 With prefix arg (`C-u`), switches to the Claude buffer after creating.
 With double prefix (`C-u C-u`), prompts for the project directory
+- `claude-code-resume` (`C-c c R`) - Resume a specific Claude session by ID or choose interactively.
+With prefix arg (`C-u`), switches to the Claude buffer after creating.
+With double prefix (`C-u C-u`), prompts for the project directory
 - `claude-code-toggle` (`C-c c t`) - Toggle Claude window
 - `claude-code-switch-to-buffer` (`C-c c b`) - Switch to the Claude buffer.
 With prefix arg (`C-u`), shows all Claude instances across all directories
 - `claude-code-kill` (`C-c c k`) - Kill Claude session.
 With prefix arg (`C-u`), kills ALL Claude instances across all directories